jfrog/jfrog-vscode-extension/README.md

 1. Open a new terminal and activate your Virtualenv as instructed [here](https://virtualenv.pypa.io/en/latest/userguide/#activate-script).
 1. Install your python project and dependencies according to your project specifications.

-## NuGet Projects
+## .NET Projects
 Behind the scenes, the extension builds the NuGet dependencies tree using [NuGet deps tree](https://github.com/jfrog/nuget-deps-tree).

 Important:
-To have your project dependencies scanned by JFrog Xray, make sure the `nuget` or `dotnet` CLI are installed on your local machine and that they are in your system PATH.
+To have your .NET project dependencies scanned by JFrog Xray, make sure the `nuget` CLI are installed on your local machine and that they are in your system PATH.
-In addition, the project dependencies must be restored using `nuget restore` or `dotnet restore`, respectfully.
+In addition, the project must be restored using `nuget restore` prior to scanning.
 After this action, you should click on the Refresh ![Refresh](resources/readme/refresh.png) button, for the view to be refreshed and updated.

 ## Troubleshooting